+where $\mathcal{G}$ is the mapping function.
+The function $\mathcal{G}$ can be regarded as an inverse operator of $\mathcal{H}$ in~\eqref{eq: mapping-function-low-level}.
+Theoretically, $\mathcal{G}(y)$ should be close to the ground truth if the mapping function can be estimated well.
+However, due to the complexity of the problem, e.g., the solution space of the corresponding problem is large, a simple model with a random initialization is not sufficient to estimate the mapping function well.
+Thus, only using a feed-forward network to learn the inverse operator $\mathcal{G}$ does not generate good results as we will demonstrate below.

-Another kind of deep neural network, i.e., GAN~\cite{GAN}, has been developed in some image restoration problems, e.g., image super-resolution~\cite{SRGAN}, image deraining~\cite{derain/gan}, image deblurring~\cite{DeblurGAN}, etc. The GAN framework contains a generative model and a discriminative model, where the discriminative model is used to regularize the generative model, so that the distribution of the output is close to that of realistic images.
-However, the adversarial loss does not ensure that the contents of the outputs are consistent with those of the inputs.
-Although several algorithms~\cite{derain/gan,SRGAN} use a pixel-wise loss function based on the ground truths and a perceptual loss function~\cite{Perceptual/Loss} based on pre-trained VGG features as the constraints in the GAN formulation, these algorithms are still less effective as shown in Figure~\ref{fig:teaser}(b).
+Recently, generative adversarial networks (GANs)~\cite{GAN} have been applied to image restoration problems, e.g., image super-resolution~\cite{SRGAN}, image deraining~\cite{derain/gan}, and image deblurring~\cite{DeblurGAN}.
+The GAN framework contains a generative model and a discriminative model, where the discriminative model is used to regularize the generative model, such that the distribution of outputs is close to that of realistic images.
+However, the adversarial loss does not ensure that the contents of outputs are consistent with those of the inputs.
+Although several algorithms~\cite{derain/gan,SRGAN} use a pixel-wise loss function based on the ground truths, and a perceptual loss function~\cite{Perceptual/Loss} based on pre-trained VGG features as the constraints in the GAN formulation, these algorithms still do not perform well in image restoration as shown in Figure~\ref{fig:teaser}(b).

-We note that the aforementioned end-to-end trainable networks only aim to learn the solutions (i.e.,~\eqref{eq: mapping-function}) and do not guarantee whether the learned solutions satisfy the physics model~\eqref{eq: mapping-function-low-level} or not.
-Without the physics model constraint, the methods based on the feed-forward networks do not generate physically correct results and some main structures and details of the generated images are incorrect (e.g., Figure~\ref{fig:teaser}(b) and (e)).
-Thus, it is important to develop an algorithm that can model both the solutions (i.e.,~\eqref{eq: mapping-function}) and physics model (i.e.,~\eqref{eq: mapping-function-low-level}) in a unified framework to address image restoration and related problems.
+We note that the aforementioned methods only aim to estimate the mapping function~\eqref{eq: mapping-function} but do not guarantee whether the solutions satisfy the physics model~\eqref{eq: mapping-function-low-level} or not.
+Without the physics model constraint, the methods based on the feed-forward networks do not restore correct results, e.g., main structures and details of the generated images are incorrect as shown in Figure~\ref{fig:teaser}(b) and (e).
+Thus, it is important to develop an algorithm that can model both the mapping function (i.e.,~\eqref{eq: mapping-function}) and physics model (i.e.,~\eqref{eq: mapping-function-low-level}) in a unified framework to address image restoration and related problems.